 This means increased risk for your investment.

-Where a fund could have these types of risk, we've rated it as having a risk type of “Smaller Companies and Developing Markets”.
+Where a fund could have these types of risk, we've rated it as having a risk type of “Smaller Companies and Emerging Markets”.

 Fund managers can use several financial arrangements with the aim of improving fund performance.
 Some of the most common are: